Berberism: Outburst of 1980s: the Berber question, the Berber Spring, the rise of political parties

 The Berber Question was revived during this period.
 The youth of Kabyle fought for the assertion of their Berber culture in a post-independent Arabist-Islamist Algeria.
 Repression of Berber particularism combined with the accelerating programs of Arabization in schools and universities led to the sharpening of the divide and the eventual outbreak of the 1980 Berber Spring.
-The catalyst was set on the 10th of March 1980, when the government banned a lecture given by Mouloud Mammeri on Ancient Berber poetry at the University of Tizi Ouzou.
-Strikes continued until the 26th of June.
+The catalyst was set on 10 March 1980, when the government banned a lecture given by Mouloud Mammeri on Ancient Berber poetry at the University of Tizi Ouzou.
+Strikes continued until 26 June.
 The Berber demonstrations in Algeria of that year were the first instance in the international scene where a Berber group demanded recognition on the institutional level of their culture, language, and place in society.
 The later 1980s saw a rise in Berber associations, political parties and cultural movements.
 Article 56 of the 1976 constitution stated that preliminary certification was needed in order to establish associations, over which the administration had discretionary power.
 Legally, this meant that no Berber associations could exist from 1962 until this was amended out of the constitution in 1988.
 Underground Berber groups could now officially register themselves, and by July 1989 there were officially 154 of these organizations.
 Of the most notable included the Berber Cultural Movement (MCB) which held its first official meeting in July 1989 in Tizi Ouzo.
-The MCB comprised French intellectuals and Kabliyan students with the agenda to oppose Arabization, call for recognition of Amazigh culture and language, and implement a Western style democracy.
+The MCB comprised French intellectuals and Kabliyan students with the agenda to oppose Arabization, call for recognition of Berber culture and language, and implement a Western style democracy.
 The MCB mobilized large groups of people and coordinated multiple protests to advance Berber culture, language, and position in civil society.
 However, the MCB had major limits on the account that the MCB was unable to resist the partisan tensions between the FFS and the RCD.